 BUDGET AND FISCAL AFFAIRS

-In fiscal year 2013, higher education institutions, agencies, and grant programs received $3.4 billion in state general funds, an increase of $289.5 million, or 9.4 percent over fiscal year 2012 appropriations.
-When funding for the State Universities Retirement System is excluded, funding for higher education institutional operations and grants totals $2.0 billion, a decrease of $128.4 million, or 6.1 percent below fiscal year 2012 appropriations.
+In fiscal year 2015, higher education institutions, agencies, and grant programs received $3.5 billion in state general funds, an increase of $34.5 million over the fiscal year 2014 appropriations.
+When funding for the State Universities Retirement System is excluded, funding for higher education institutional operations and grants totals $2.0 billion, which is flat compared to the fiscal year 2014 appropriation.

 The Board of Higher Education approves all new units of instruction, research, and public service, as well as new academic administrative units, for public colleges and universities in the state.
 The Board also undertakes periodic review of all existing units of instruction, research, and public service to advise the appropriate governing board whether such programs continue to be educationally and economically justified.
 Both of these activities are initiated at the campus or institutional level and reviewed by the appropriate governing board before being submitted to the Board staff for analysis and presentation to the Board of Higher Education.

 Proposals for new programs and reviews of existing programs for public community colleges and public universities are analyzed in the context of the institution's mission, focus, and priorities.
 Budget and planning documents prepared by the colleges and universities are submitted annually to the Board of Higher Education and contain programmatic plans related to institutional objectives.